miso-lims/walkthroughs/plain-2-0-samples.md

 ## 2.1 Receiving a Sample

-Samples are most easily entered into MISO using the bulk entry screen.
+Samples are entered into MISO using the bulk entry screen.

 {% include samples-receiving.md detailed=page.is-detailed quantity=page.quantity %}
     1. _QC Passed?_: `True`